 In other words, you must PROVE that a breach did NOT occur.
 You are essentially guilty until you prove your innocence.

-For information on OCR data breaches over 500 patient records, click below:
+For information on current OCR data breaches over 500 patient records, click below:

-For information on all data breaches large and small, click here:
+For information on all data breaches large and small for all industries, click here:

 Aris takes the fear out of HIPAA through Partnership, Education, and Support